 3. Choose a method or a small group of methods, and stick to them.
 Far too often we see a trader adopt a new indicator or signal only to see it backfire.
 Become a master of your favorite signals, rather than a slave to any and every signal.
 Understand that an indicator will fail sometimes.
 That's ok.
 The sizable winning trades should more than offset the small losing trades initiated by an errant signal.
 This trading method is designed to eliminate the emotional bias of trading.

+4. Choosing not to trade can also be a prudent choice.
 You'll frequently hear 'don't fight the tape'.
 The same idea also applies to a flat market – you can't make stocks do something they're just not going to do.
 Wait for good entries into a developing trend rather than force a bad entry into an unclear trend.

 5. Take responsibility for your trades – all of them.
 Examine why the losing trades failed, and why the winners were successful.
 The reality is that you chose to enter each and every trade.
 This can be painful, at least initially, since the ego is built to deflect blame yet accept praise.
 That's a trap.
 If you find yourself saying "that was a good trade entry but….." then stop yourself immediately.
 Either everything before 'but' or after 'but' is inaccurate.
 If you rationalize or justify poor trades, then you'll never learn from them.
 This may be the most important idea of the five – the ego can prevent real learning.
 If you can learn to accept some failure without being emotionally devastated, then you'll be a good trader.